ValentinKt/EarthMAX/EMAIL_VALIDATION_INVESTIGATION_SUMMARY.md

 **Status**: Ready for Supabase Dashboard Configuration Review
 **Priority**: High - Blocks user registration functionality

-I'm login, but I can't create an event,  sign out, edit my profile.
-Can fix that ?
+I'm login, but I can't create an event,  sign out, and edit my profile on the mobile app.
+Can you fix that ?
+Next, improve the user experience by improving the UI/UX of the mobile app.